nihallakshmankonchady/performance-test-scripts/idp/README.md

    * Authorization Code (Execution) - The total number of samples for preparation should be equal or higher in number as compared to execution.
 Have to pass the Transaction id generated from the preparation.

 ### Additional points for Execution
 * Create Initial OIDC Clients - Without IDA (Setup) : File is generated which contains the client id without IDA registeration to be used for the UI IDP API's.
+Need to manage the number of threads and loop count according to the requirement of total samples.
-* Create Identities in MOSIP - IDA (Preparation) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
-Auth token will be used in the execution.
-* Create Identities in MOSIP - IDA (Execution) : Contains set of 3 api's generate RID, generate UIN, add identity.
+* Create Identities in MOSIP - IDA (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
+There is set of 3 api's generate RID, generate UIN, add identity.
 From here we will get the UIN which can be further used as individual id.
+These 3 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.
+* We can reuse the client id prepared from the setup thread group i.e. Create Initial OIDC Clients in other api's where client id is required.
+But cant use it for Update OIDC Client (Execution) as in this we are going to execute for a large number of samples and for that we have separately added the Preparation part for it.